 Old appliances and IT hardware are likely to be found hiding in the spare bedroom.
 As no one uses it, this room is a favourite place to stash unwanted items.
 Next time you are passing, take a look at what is in your spare room, and you might be surprised.
 If you have some copper, Austick Copper Recycling yard in Sydney NSW is the place to contact and they can send someone to pay you top price for your scrap copper.

-Recycling all of your scrap metal will reduce your carbon footprint, plus you’ll have a few more dollars to spend on car add-ons or fishing gear.
+Recycling all of your scrap metal (including getting cash for your car in Sydney to trade-in for a healthier model )will reduce your carbon footprint, plus you’ll have a few more dollars to spend on car add-ons or fishing gear.
 Make sure you search online for the nearest scrap metal yard.
 They would be happy to pay you a visit and hand you some dollars for your scrap metal.
 Make it an annual thing and you will be surprised at what you encounter when you search the above locations, and your home will also be de-cluttered in the process.